grantcurell/grantcurell.github.io/docs/Offline Updates with OpenManage Enterprise/README.md

 ## Instructions

 1. Download [Dell Repository Manager](https://www.dell.com/support/driver/us/en/19/DriversDetails?driverid=v8ym0)
-   1. Run it with `/opt/dell/dellemcrepositorymanager/drm.sh`
+      1.Run it with `/opt/dell/dellemcrepositorymanager/drm.sh`
       1. NOTE: Running it with root does not work!
 You will get an error: GUI interface is not supported by this operating system.
-   2. Click add repository
+      2.Click add repository

 ![](images/2021-04-15-10-02-09.png)

-   3. Select the systems for which you want to download updates under select systems
+      3.Select the systems for which you want to download updates under select systems

 ![](images/2021-04-15-10-03-03.png)

-   4. Make sure you select Windows-64 as one of the types which will be available
+      4.Make sure you select Windows-64 as one of the types which will be available

 ![](images/2021-04-15-10-03-50.png)

 1. `chmod +x <binary name>` then run with `./<binary_name>`.
-2. I chose to distribute the repository using HTTP with Apache
+2. I chose to distribute the repository using HTTP with Apache 1.`dnf install httpd`
-   1. `dnf install httpd`
-   2. `sudo systemctl start --now httpd`
+      2.`sudo systemctl start --now httpd`
 3. Next you have to synchronize the repository by clicking download.
 I downloaded my files to `/opt/dell/catalogs/fc640`

 ![](images/2021-04-15-10-09-17.png)

 4. You then have to go open the Dell EMC Repository Manager -> Export -> Export.
 You will need to select which repositories you want to export and then you will want to select share and a save location.
-   1. **WARNING** You have to download the Windows 64 bit versions of the updates for it to work!
+      1.**WARNING** You have to download the Windows 64 bit versions of the updates for it to work!
 Even if you are using Linux the idrac only accepts the Windows EXE files.

 ![](images/2021-04-15-10-10-44.png)
 ![](images/2021-04-15-10-31-28.png)